-As an initial move in this direction (in the Spring semester of 2010 and then again in 2012), the Dean funded the Department of Religious Studies to bring two Greek doctoral students to Tuscaloosa (first Vaia Touna and then Spyros Piperakis), for one semester each, to work alongside UA faculty as Instructors, thereby gaining experience in a U.S. educational setting.
-Then, in 2011, a committee of faculty representing multiple units within the College, and again with the support of Dean Robert Olin, planned a series of events for the Spring semester, highlighting some of the possible collaborations and topics that an extended connection with Greece might enhance.
+As an initial move in this direction (in the Spring semester of 2010 and then again in 2012), Dean Olin funded the Department of Religious Studies to bring two Greek doctoral students to Tuscaloosa (first Vaia Touna and then Spyros Piperakis), for one semester each, to work alongside UA faculty as Instructors, thereby gaining experience in a U.S. educational setting.
+Then, in 2011, a committee of UA faculty representing multiple units within the College, and again with the support of Dean Robert Olin, planned a series of events for the Spring semester, highlighting some of the possible collaborations and topics that an extended connection with Greece might enhance.
 The goal of the Spring 2011 initiative was to host events–including a half-day symposium of A&S faculty discussing their own work on Greece–that could better gauge the enthusiasm across the College for a long term relationship with Aristotle University.

 The high point of that semester’s events was bringing two faculty members from Aristotle University to Tuscaloosa to share their research with UA faculty and students: Dr. Angeliki Ziaka (pictured immediately below, during her public lecture held in Gorgas Library) and Dr. Danae Stefanou (pictured at bottom, along with her UA collaborator, Prof. Andrew Dewar [left] and Prof. Steven Ramey, Chair of the 2011 Planning Committee).

-Upon returning to Tuscaloosa, a formal proposal for an ongoing cooperation was written and submitted to UA’s senior administration and then submitted to AUTH.
+Upon returning to Tuscaloosa, a formal proposal for an ongoing cooperation was written and submitted to UA’s senior administration and then submitted to AUTh.
 It was signed by all parties and phase three of this cooperation was begun.
 Learn more about the signed agreement here.

-A group of UA faculty, from the College of Arts and Sciences and led by Associate Dean Luoheng Han, spent a week in Thessaloniki, participating in a conference, touring the city and the region, and meeting with their Aristotle University collaborators (the entire group is pictured below; at bottom is the 2014 UA team at the May 6, 2014 conference where they presented their proposals for collaborative projects.).
+A group of UA faculty, from the College of Arts and Sciences and led by then Associate Dean Luoheng Han, spent a week in Thessaloniki, participating in a conference, touring the city and the region, and meeting with their Aristotle University collaborators (the entire group is pictured below; at bottom is the 2014 UA team at the May 6, 2014 conference where they presented their proposals for collaborative projects.).

 As a way to publicize their experiences, the College of Arts & Sciences then hosted a one day symposium featuring the May 2014 faculty team, held on Wed., October 22, 2014 @ 1-3 p.m. in Gorgas Library 205.
 All A&S faculty were invited to learn more about the AL/Greece Initiative.